centarro/commerce-docs/docs/commerce1/commerce-kickstart-2/installing-and-upgrading.md

 <h3>Odd Settings</h3>
 <p>There are a few settings that default to good values, but can interfere with installation should you have changed defaults:</p>
 <ul>
-  <li>xdebug setup: If you are using xdebug, you'll want to make sure you have the nesting levels configured accurately. (http://drupal.org/node/1663314)</li>
+  <li>xdebug setup: If you are using xdebug, you'll want to make sure you have the nesting levels configured accurately. (<a href="https://drupal.org/node/1663314">https://drupal.org/node/1663314</a>)</li>
   <li>apache setup: max_allowed_packet needs to be 16M minimum</li>
   <li>required php libraries: Commerce Kickstart 2 requires the Curl PHP Library to be installed.</li>
 </ul>